spacemanspiff/uLoader/wbfs_win/readme_new.txt

 The new support add/extract in .ciso format (Compact ISO) and one new command to add a .png file (<200KB) to use on the uLoader application.

+Added one option to delete CONF and PNG of uLoader (use this before to create WAD from Loadstructor)

 === Usage ===